 To put things simply, ‘coastal is beachy’ using natural light, soft tones, natural textures and a clean simple aesthetic, it is designed to remind you of a simple white sand beach.

 The connection to nature is important in a coastal home.
 Natural elements will come through especially in the furniture.
 Weathered woods, wicker and jute are a good way to incorporate earthy tones and enhance the natural look of the interior.
-Costal homes generally avoid shiny metallics and other flashy textures in leu of brushed brass which provides a much softer look.
+Coastal homes generally avoid shiny metallics and other flashy textures in leu of brushed brass which provides a much softer look.
 When choosing fabrics for couches and curtains, linen is a good place to start.
 The lighter and floatier the better and white or beige are the most common choices.

-In previous decades, a coastal pallet might have been dominated with layers of blue, but the modern pallet takes a more simple approach.
+In previous decades, a coastal pallet might have been dominated by layers of blue, but the modern pallet takes a more simple approach.
 White is a key design feature in a coastal home and dominates most walls and cabinetry.
-The aim of coastal design is to have your home looking as bright and airy as possible and the use of white adds to this greatly.
+The aim of the coastal design is to have your home looking as bright and airy as possible and the use of white adds to this greatly.
 Accent colours and textures are still very popular to break up the white.
 Light stone, beiges, light blues, greys and khakis are popular colour choices and still in keeping with an earthy colour pallet.

 A Coastal home should never feel cramped.
 The space should be airy, open and inviting.
 If possible, the design is hugely enhanced by a seamless indoor/outdoor living transition.
 Glass windows and doors that allow more light and don’t obstruct your view are ideal.

 Sunlights are also a massive bonus!
 If possible, an open plan living design is also the most desirable to achieve a true coastal aesthetic.
 If this isn’t an option in your home, using more minimalistic furniture and decorations will give your home a more spacious feel.